History of animation: Early TV animation

-1940s
+1940s: Feature films and the rise of television

 Wartime propaganda

 Several governments had already used animation in public information films, like those by the GPO Film Unit in the U.K. and Japanese educational films.
 During World War II, animation became a common medium for propaganda.
-The US had its best studios working for the war effort.
+The US government contracted its best studios to work for the war effort.

 To instruct service personnel about all kinds of military subjects and to boost morale, Warner Bros. was contracted for several shorts and the special animated series Private Snafu.
 The character was created by the famous movie director Frank Capra, Dr. Seuss was involved in screenwriting and the series was directed by Chuck Jones.
 Disney also produced several instructive shorts and even personally financed the feature-length Victory Through Air Power (1943) that promoted the idea of long-range bombing.

 Many popular characters promoted war bonds, like Bugs Bunny in Any Bonds Today?, Disney's little pigs in The Thrifty Pig and a whole bunch of Disney characters in All Together.
 Daffy Duck asked for scrap metal for the war effort in Scrap Happy Daffy.
 Minnie Mouse and Pluto invited civilians to collect their cooking grease so it could be used for making explosives in Out of the Frying Pan Into the Firing Line.
 There were several more political propaganda short films, like Warner Bros.'
 Fifth Column Mouse, Disney's Chicken Little and the more serious Education for Death and Reason and Emotion (nominated for an Academy Award).

-Such wartime films were much appreciated.
+Such wartime films were very appreciated.
 Bugs Bunny became something of a national icon and Disney's propaganda short Der Fuehrer's Face (starring Donald Duck) won the company its tenth Academy Award for cartoon short subjects.

-Japan's first feature anime 桃太郎 海の神兵 (Momotaro: Sacred Sailors) was made in 1944, ordered by the Ministry of the Navy of Japan.
+Japan's first feature-length animated film, 桃太郎 海の神兵 (Momotaro: Sacred Sailors), was made in 1944, under orders of the Ministry of the Navy of Japan.
 It was designed for children and, partly inspired by Fantasia, was meant to inspire dreams and hope for peace.
-The main characters are an anthropomorphic monkey, dog, bear, and pheasant who become parachute troopers (except the pheasant who becomes a pilot) tasked with invading Celebes.
+The main characters are an anthropomorphic monkey, dog, bear, and pheasant who become parachute troopers (except the pheasant who becomes a pilot) tasked with invading the island of Celebes.
 An epilogue hints at America being the target for the next generation.